AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

       - Please make sure you are comparing list price to list price without discounts.
 Vendors have a habit of giving you the best price to get you on their platform and then you fail to get those same discounts upon your renewal.
 Comparing list price or list reserved instance price (since they are published) keeps you from getting a getting a surprise when your renewel occurs.
    2. Hardware:  You can compare vendor A with a 10 node system with vendor B with a {x} node system.
 You might want to compare number of CPUs, RAM, etc.  You will never get an exact alignment (x core with y RAM).
    - I perfer to go on cost since I am typically trying to run queries at the cheapest cost.
 The hardware will vary over time and you never get an exact alignment accross vendors and/or clouds.
+- Your data warehouse is just a part of your architecture.
+You should treat is like a black box that you send SQL statements and get results.
+Surround your database with cheaper components for ETL, reporting, etc.  You should be able to switch out your warehouse just like any other component of your architecture.
+Avoid tying into vendor specific features.

 ### Interpreting the results
 - Once you have the executions complete you should analyze the results